Search by Keyword

 We then move into another verse which contains the simple eight-note sliding guitar solo from George Harrison in the first four measures.
 The remainder of the verse brings back the single-tracked vocals from Paul to once again highlight the title of the song.
 This verse also ends with a "seventh" chord because of it preceding a repeat of the bridge.
 This second bridge is followed by a repeat of the third verse, which concludes the song after the finger-picking riff from George Harrison.

 The emphasis isn't on the musicianship of the group per se, but on the song itself.
 Nonetheless, all four Beatles play their part with enough skill to convincingly depict the charming sentiments of the song.
-Paul's simple bass lines don't do much more than emphasize the chord changes while his vocals are predictably right on pitch.
-The higher register singing in the bridge is noteworthy for credit, especially as a counterpoint for Lennon's lower harmonies, which are also executed easily but perfectly.
+Paul's simple bass lines don't do much more than emphasize the chord changes, while his vocals are predictably right on pitch.
+The higher register singing in the bridge is noteworthy for credit, especially as a counterpoint to Lennon's lower harmonies, which are also executed easily but perfectly.
 Lennon's acoustic rhythm guitar work is played somewhat aggressively but is well executed nonetheless.
 Harrison's sporadic guitar picking throughout the song is well performed, although his overdubbed simple guitar solo could have been improved upon.
 And, of course, the award goes to Ringo for "best knee slapping in a pop record."

 There are two credible interpretations of the lyrics to "I'll Follow The Sun."
 Some authors suggest that it's not a romantic love song at all.
 Their analyzation of the lyrics shows it to depict the singer leaving his girl for greener pastures.
 No reasons are given except that "tomorrow may rain," which may symbolize the stormy trappings of attachment.
 He knows that the result of his departure is that he will "lose a friend" but, after all, "the time has come" for him to leave.
 He even crassly presumes upon himself as the Casanova with the line "someday you'll know I was the one."
 She can't live without him but he apparently can live without her.

 A second view is that the girl is treating the singer badly and he is giving an ultimatum, saying "one day, you'll look to see I've gone."
 After he leaves, she would then realize that he "was the one" which would satisfyingly explain the line "in the end you'll know."
+However, as stated above in his 2021 book "The Lyrics," Paul may simply be referring to moving from Liverpool to "someplace where more is happening," his girl (Dot Rhone?) being left by the wayside.

 The first US release of "I'll Follow The Sun" was on December 15th, 1964 on the Capitol album "Beatles '65."
 Nine weeks at the top of the Billboard charts and three million copies later, the world finally got to hear this gem that was mostly written over six years earlier.
 "Beatles '65" then appeared as an individual compact disc on January 21st, 2014, both the mono and stereo versions of the album contained on a single CD.